BrentonWheeler/mern-todolist/README.md

 ### GitHub integration flow:

 ![Github Flow Gif](https://github.com/BrentonWheeler/mern-todolist/blob/master/readmeGifs/GitHub%20Flow%20Gif.gif "Github Flow Gif")
+\*Right click and *open image in new tab* for improved visibility of Gifs
 # Steps to run your own version:

 1. setup a .env file to match requirements of the example.env